arazzan/network_backup_with_python/README.md

 # network_backup_with_python

-1. modifiy the MyDeviceUploadTemplate.xls file with device inventory
+Modifiy the MyDeviceUploadTemplate.xls file with device inventory
 2. Run the application
            > py Backup_Devices.py